Lobster Rolls and America

 Interestingly, Sigmund Freud’s nephew, Edward Bernays, is credited with the introduction of bacon and eggs into the American breakfast diet after consulting doctors and confirming that eating a big breakfast is better for people.

 Lastly, I grew up with chickens in the yard so we always had fresh eggs with dark orange yolks for breakfast.
-My mom would fry and egg and put it on toast like the photo below from Charlotte’s Lively Kitchen.
+My mom would fry an egg and put it on toast like the photo below from Charlotte’s Lively Kitchen.

 Griesbrei is a deliciously good food.

-My job in the past allowed me to cross paths with a German production team and I ended up working with the Germany’s Next Top Model crew with Heidi Klum for 9 years.
+My job in the past allowed me to work with the Germany’s Next Top Model crew and Heidi Klum for 9 years.
 We spent about 3 months a year together and it was always interesting and fun.
-Heidi is super cool and the crew was a production group of friends that had fun working and partying together.
+Heidi is super cool as was the German crew.
+It was a blessing to be part of a production team of friends.
+We had much fun working and partying together.

-Oida, my travels have taken me to Munich to visit my production party friends and it is always a joy to be with them.
+During that time my travels took me to Munich to visit my friends and it is always a joy to be with them in their city.

 On my first trip to Munich I found myself attracted to the markets.
 Lidl, Rewe, Aldi and Edeka were my favorites.
 The lighting, the prices, the choices, the stern checkers, it all caught my eye.
 I’ve been back 5 times and always look forward to walking around the markets.